#375: You're My Taco R2D2

 I've been in your mouth.

 Did you know that you swallow three to five of my cousins every year?
+I don't think people swallow five brown recluses every year.

 You're brown.
+Yeah.

 Like in color.
+A brown reckless.

-Brown recluse is like the king of spiders, my man.
+I'm a recluse.
+Brad Reckless is like the king of spiders, my man.

-You are you're minuscule, you're you're tiny.
+You are, you're minuscule.
+You're, you're tiny.

+What the fuck?
 Really focusing on the tiny part.
+Listen, you know what?

-Just put the hey, bring the TV into the basement and I'll just watch it in there and we'll be good.
+Just put the, hey, bring the TV into the basement and I'll just watch it in there and we'll be good.
+You know what?
+No, I'm usually pretty cool with spiders being in the house, but

-Huh, pretty cool with spiders in the house says the guy who swallowed three to five of my cousins.
+you are kind of crossing a line that most spiders don't cross.
+Pretty cool with spiders in the house says the guy who swallowed three to five of my cousins.

 Everybody does that.